 Galpagos Mockingbird (Mimus parvulus)

-This gang obviously had a few difference to sort out, the argument went on for a while but strength in numbers prevailed and the losers flew off leaving the rest to strut around the territory.
-Incredibly curious and fearless, we saw Mockingbirds on most islands we landed on though never in these numbers.
+This gang obviously had a few difference to sort out, the argument went on for a while but strength in numbers prevailed and the losers flew off leaving the victors to strut around the territory.
+These birds are incredibly curious and fearless, we saw Mockingbirds on most islands we landed on though never in these numbers.

 Wikifacts: …They are unique in that when the hatchlings are born, the juveniles help out with raising them.
 Another unique living style is that while living in communities, the oldest male holds responsibility for providing food for and taking care of the young ones.
 The fact of whether he is the parent does not matter, and he is usually referred to as the alpha male of the group.